 A high degree of uncertainty surrounds the prediction of climate change, and differentiating between natural variations in climatic conditions and those that can be attributed to global warming is far from an exact science.
 These challenges are compounded in Sierra Leone by the lack of hydrological and meteorological data.
-An important debate has taken place during the planning stages of this project over where the emphasis should lie in terms of providing new data.
-The choice lay between developing a network of climate stations within the five individual districts or focusing attention on the national framework.
-It has been agreed that the immediate priority is to strengthen the national monitoring network by setting up new gauging stations on major rivers and creating a primary network of weather stations.
-These locations have been chosen to cover the five districts.
-This programme needs to be implemented progressively because the key institutions (Ministry of Water Resources and Meteorological Office) have very limited capacity to monitor and analyze results and it will take several years to build the necessary infrastructure.
+An important debate took place during the planning stages of this project over where the emphasis should lie in terms of providing new data on stream flow in order to better assess changes in water supply due to variations in climatic conditions.
+The choice was between developing a network of gauging stations focused within the five individual districts or helping to develop the entire national framework.
+It was agreed that it is more cost effective to strengthen the national monitoring network by setting up new gauging stations on major rivers and creating a primary network of weather stations in selected districts (as opposed to setting up weather stations in all parts of the country).
+Although the proposed network of gauging stations will be more concentrated, it should nevertheless provide a clear understanding of available water resources, which will support the planning and management of climate-resilient WASH systems.